PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Think of the `popup` call as the GUI equivalent of a  `print` statement.
 It's your way of displaying results to a user in the windowed world.
 Each call to Popup will create a new Popup window.

-`popup` calls are normally blocking.  your program will stop executing until the user has closed the Popup window.
-A non-blocking window of Popup discussed in the async section.
+`popup` calls are normally blocking.
+Your program will stop executing until the user has closed the Popup window.
+A non-blocking window of Popup is discussed in the async section.

 Just like a print statement, you can pass any number of arguments you wish.
 They will all be turned into strings and displayed in the popup window.